Belarus–NATO relations: 2006

 Tensions between NATO and Belarus peaked after the March 2006 presidential election in Belarus.
 Belarus began to move in the Russian direction of policy in order to build a unified union of the two states.
 Belarus's relations with EU and NATO member states have deteriorated.
 The European Union and the United States have banned members of the Belarusian government from entering their countries following an energy conflict with the Russian Federation in late 2006.
-Official Minsk has attempted to change foreign policy.
-But NATO contributed to Belarus' armaments elimination, which was successfully completed in December 2006: 700,000 weapons were destroyed.
-Which was an important step for Belarus to fulfill its obligations under the Ottawa Convention.
+Minsk has attempted to change foreign policy.
+But NATO contributed to Belarus' armaments elimination, which was successfully completed in December 2006: 700,000 weapons were destroyed, which was an important step for Belarus to fulfill its obligations under the Ottawa Convention.

 2008–2009

 NATO–Belarus relations were more cautious due to internationally recognized political prisoners, limiting working visits to the Prague Summit in May 2009 on the Eastern Partnership.
 A NATO senior official made his first high-level visit to Minsk in many years in December 2008.
 In 2009, a Belarusian Chief of Staff of the Belarusian Ministry of Defense took part in the NATO Security Forum.
 It was agreed to continue work between the relevant experts.